Bodo1981/appkit/README.md

 It contains a few default activities and fragments which are often used in android development (e.g. Activity with Toolbar, Activity with Tabs, Fragment with RecyclerView, ...)

+#### CBActivityToolbar
+Displays a simple activity with a toolbar on top.<br />
+There is only one optional method you can override:

+* **readExtras(Bundle extras)** read extras passed to activity

+#### CBActivityToolbarFragment
+Displays a simple activity with a toolbar which contains a fragment.<br />
+Same as CBActivityToolbar plus one additional method:

+* **createFragmentToDisplay():** provide the fragment which should be displayed

 #### CBActivityMvpToolbar
-Displays a simple activity with a toolbar on top.<br/>
+Displays a simple mvp activity with a toolbar on top.<br/>
 You have to implement only three methods:

 * **createPresenter():** provide a presenter which loads the data
 * **loadData(boolean isContentVisible):** load the data (e.g. presenter.loadListData); isContentVisible helps to distinguish between the first load (no data visible) and for example a pull to refresh or click on an error view (data already visible)
 * **setData(D data):** is called when the presenter has loaded the data

+There a are a few optional methods you can override if you need to:
+* **onMvpViewCreated():** called after all views are set up correctly
+* **readExtras(Bundle extras):** read extras passed to activity

 #### CBActivityMvpToolbarTabs
-Displays a simple activity with a toolbar and tabs on top.<br/>
+Displays a simple mvp activity with a toolbar and tabs on top.<br/>
 Same as CBActivityMvpToolbar plus one additional method:

 * **createAdapter():** provide a PagerAdapter which is responsible for displaying the tabs

 #### CBActivityMvpToolbarFragment
-Displays a simple activity which only contains a fragment.<br/>
+Displays a simple mvp activity with a toolbar which only contains a fragment.<br/>
 Same as CBActivityMvpToolbar plus one additional method:

 * **createFragmentToDisplay():** provide the fragment which should be displayed